HomeOnMars/projektoOmnijo/Aiosa/Bulteno.md

 Top-level planning is intentionally being kept at minimal.

-In its core, *Aiosa* was built in the name of *freedom*, which many of its residents held as their highest value...
+In its core, *Aiosa* was built in the name of *freedom*, which many of its residents held as their highest value—

 *And freedom they shall get.*
 <!-- At the mere cost of